-B_i is a vector of characteristic of the i^{th} child: whether male or not; age and its square; and whether the second, third or fourth child.

-X_h is a vector of household specific variables, such as household characteristics and compositions, such as, household size; share of children under the age of five in total number of household members; the average schooling years of the mother and the father; mother's age; its square; and whether a household has access to electricity; whether a household has a radio (or a TV; bicycle; a flush toilet).

-Z_h is a vector of variables capturing the social, environmental or infrastructural factors specific to the h^{th} household: time necessary for getting water; whether a household belongs to scheduled castes (SCs) (or scheduled tribes (STs), other backward groups); religion dummies (e.g. Hindu, Muslim, Christians).

-H_h is a policy variable that would affect child's health: whether any member of the household to which a child belongs has access to a health insurance or a healthcare scheme.
+$B_i$ is a vector of characteristic of the $i^{th}$ child: whether male or not; age and its square; and the birth order of the child - whether the second, third or fourth child. $X_h$ is a vector of household specific variables, such as household characteristics and compositions, including, household size; share of children under the age of five in total number of household members; the average schooling years of the mother and the father; mother's age; its square; and whether a household has access to electricity; whether a household has a radio (or a TV; bicycle; a flush toilet). $Z_h$ is a vector of variables capturing the social, environmental or infrastructural factors specific to the $h^{th}$ household: time necessary for getting water; whether a household belongs to scheduled castes (SCs), scheduled tribes (STs) or other backward groups; religion dummies (Hindu, Muslim, Christians). $H_h$ is a policy variable that would affect child's health: 'Whether any member of the household to which a child belongs has access to a health insurance or a healthcare scheme?'.
 This is a household level variable.
-Health insurance or a healthcare scheme is broadly defined as an aggregate category that includes e.g. government sponsored health insurance schemes or private medical insurance schemes.
-This is instrumented by two instruments in the IV regression, (i) the infrastructure variables to capture the availability of information, as indicated by the number of households in the village that have access to a telephone11 and (ii) the village-level need for health care which is proxied by the village-level average of the access, both of which are likely to have only weak correlations with child malnutrition at the individual level.
-One may criticise that both of these may affect child malnutrition even though the village-level averages are taken, but these are validated by specification tests as will be shown in the next section.
-It should be also noted that the coefficient estimate for H_h is at best, Intent-to-Treat (ITT) estimates (not ATT, Average Treatment Effects on Treated) and that the estimate does not imply causality.
+Health insurance or a healthcare scheme is broadly defined as an aggregate category that includes government sponsored health insurance schemes or private medical insurance schemes.
+This is instrumented by two instruments in the IV regression; (i) the infrastructure variables to capture the availability of information, as indicated by the number of households in the village that have access to a telephone and (ii) the village-level need for health care which is proxied by the village-level average of the access, both of which are likely to have only weak correlations with child malnutrition at the individual level.
+One may criticise that both of these may affect child malnutrition even though the village-level averages are taken, but these are validated by specification tests, as will be shown in the next section.
+Also, it may be noted that the coefficient estimate for $H_h$ is at best, Intent-to-Treat (ITT) estimates

-R is a vector of regional dummies (BIMARU12, South, East, and West) as well as state dummies to take account of state fixed effects.
+(not ATT, Average Treatment Effects on Treated) and that the estimate does not imply causality.
+R is a vector of regional dummies (BIMARU , South, East, and West) as well as state dummies to take account of the state fixed effects.
 P is a price vector (for sugar, egg, and cereal).